tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 I have experienced this example personally.
 When I was 10, I was confused why I needed to pay \\$20 for the new Percy Jackson book and that they were no cheaper, paperback options.
 One might argue that hardcover is more expensive to the produce (heavier books means more shipping, hardcover books are usually higher quality, etc).
 The reality is that even though cost is higher, they usually aren't "enough" to justify a \\$10 additional markup.
 The publishing company knows that fans are desperate for the new book, and can charge more as a result.

 >**Coupons - 3rd degree price discrimination**
 Traditionally, coupons have been distributed broadly so that anyone could use them.
 If you were picky about prices, you would wait until the coupons were valid to buy your stuff.
 If you didn't really care, you could be effectively paying a "premium" to buy it whenever.
 However, some coupon schemes have become targeted.
 Companies will try to target specific goods at certain customers-groupings depending on their zipcode or online purchasing habits.
 There's a limit to how well they can target customers, and so it's still 3rd degree.

 >**Airfare tickets (first/business/economics) - 2nd degree**
-People might argue that third-class seats are narrow and uncomfortable so that the flight can fit as many individuals in the flight as possible.
-This reasoning is true to a certain extent, but airlines frequently make the "economy" option uncomfortable to disincentive business or first-class passengers from getting a cheaper flight ticket.
+People argue that third-class seats are narrow and uncomfortable so that the flight can fit as many individuals in the flight as possible.
+This reasoning is true to an extent.
+Airlines make the "economy" seats uncomfortable to dissuade business or first-class passengers from getting a cheaper flight ticket.
 The airline doesn't want to lose the larger margins on their high WTP customers, and so they make the discount option as undesirable as possible.

 # Pricing Parable: Pricing is never about cost, but willingness to pay
 You might see some of these examples and think "That's not fair.
 You can't call everything price discrimination, you're not an insider."
 While this is a fair critique, people fall into this trap when they try to justify a purchase by the "cost of the materials or service". **Pricing isn't about cost, but the market's willingness to pay**.

 I'll give an anecdote from Tim Hartford's "The Undercover Economist" to convince you that higher costs does not mean higher prices.